sztadii/proxy/README.md

 ## Requirements:

-- NodeJS ( min 11.0.0 ) for app serving and other development process
+- NodeJS ( min 12.0.0 ) for app serving and other development process
-- Docker - to build and get some dependencies ( like MongoDB etc )
+- Docker - if we want to build production version of the app

 ## How to run our application ( in development mode )